Introduction and Interview by David Wagstaff

 This interview with Amy is one of the first in a series of articles from entrepreneurs, compiled with the goal of providing other business owners and soon-to-be business owners with a realistic view of what it takes to run a business and some of the challenges commonly faced.

 Amy’s LinkedIn profile caught my attention.
 Her profile starts with “I have big ideas and small pockets.”
 I’m sure that fits like a glove for many first-time entrepreneurs.
 I also love the authenticity of her story.
 She is stating it like it is.
-She is open to people seeing for who she is, a Mom first and who she wants to become, a successful Artist s.
+She is open to people seeing her for who she is, a Mom first, and who she wants to become, a successful Artist s.

 And I liked the jobs she lists in her LinkedIn profile: Stay at Home Mom and Pie Maker (Pizza).
-And I chucked out loud when I read her skills include Potty Training – that’s an authentic profile for a stay at home Mom.
+And I chucked out loud when I read her skills include Potty Training – that’s an authentic profile for a stay-at-home Mom.

 Because Amy asked to join the Entrepreneur’s Network, I also knew she wanted to start or grow her own business – and then I saw her artwork and loved what I saw.
 It felt authentic just like Amy.